-Cornell’s Energy Systems Institute is an active advocate for maintaining high standards in terms of technical rigor and breadth of coursework across the university and its campuses.
+Cornell’s Energy Systems Institute (CESI) is an active advocate for maintaining high standards in terms of technical rigor and breadth of coursework across the university and its campuses.

 The specialization in Energy Economics and Engineering (EEE) brings together faculty and students from various personal and academic backgrounds to focus on potential careers in energy-related technology, management, and public policy.
 Course work explores current and evolving energy systems.